-Vincent Alvarez is President of the New York City Central Labor Council, AFL-CIO (NYCCLC), having been elected as the organization’s first full-time President and first Latino President in 2011, and re-elected in 2015.
+Vincent Alvarez is President of the New York City Central Labor Council, AFL-CIO (NYCCLC), having been elected as the organization’s first full-time President and first Latino President in 2011, and re-elected in 2015 and 2019.
 He had previously served as Assistant Legislative Director of the NYS AFL-CIO, spearheading various worker-related policy initiatives throughout the state.
 From 2007-2009, Vinny was Assistant to the Executive Director and then Chief of Staff of the NYCCLC.

 A member of the International Brotherhood of Electrical Workers (IBEW) since 1990, Vinny began his career with IBEW Local 3 in Flushing, New York, serving on numerous political campaigns, grassroots initiatives, and negotiating committees.
 During this time, he also coordinated hundreds of labor mobilization and campaign events on behalf of the NYCCLC’s affiliates, and was the lead organizer and Marshal of the NYC Labor Day Parade, the nation’s oldest and largest worker parade.